 Cockpit sizes

 You may want to choose a deck size larger than suggested here, especially if you kayak sits at the upper end of the recommended size.
 Different kayak brands have different styles of cockpit.
 Wide short cockpits may fit the same size of spraydeck as a long narrow cockpit.
 Use the largest dimension to determine which spraydeck to purchase.
-Or better yet, visit one of our dealers and try before you buy.
+Or better yet, visit our shop and try on your kayak (or one of ours with same sizing) before you buy.

 Fitting your spraydeck